 But what does she want?

 Well, sometimes cats like to mark us with their scent.
 According to PetMD, it's an affectionate behavior, and also affiliative.
-It means that it's grouping you in with things in its environment that it likes.
+It means that the cat is grouping you in with things in its environment that it likes.
 Aww.

 So cute!
 She wants kisses!
 But do cats understand what human kisses are?

-Mother Nature Network says probably, but it's useful to understand how cats communicate affection through their own version of a "kiss".
-Has your cat ever looked at you, relaxed and content, and slowly blinked their eyes?
-That's their version of a kiss!
+Mother Nature Network says probably, but it's useful to understand how cats communicate affection through their own version of a "kiss."
+Has your cat ever looked at you, relaxed and content, and slowly blinked its eyes?
+That's the cat version of a kiss!
 Try doing it back to see what happens.